Begotten (film): Recognition

 Though initially mixed in his response to the film, Muir has since described Begotten as "one of the most disturbing films ever made".
-Industry professionals such as the writer and photographer Chris Marker, the actor Elijah Wood and the film editor Dennis Jakob have expressed their admiration for the film.
-Natalia Keogan of Paste described the film as one of the best and the most unsettling avant-garde films.
+Industry professionals such as the writer and photographer Chris Marker, actor Elijah Wood, director-screenwriter Eli Roth, and film editor Dennis Jakob have expressed their admiration for the film.
+(Note: Attributed to multiple references:) Natalia Keogan of Paste described the film as one of the best and the most unsettling avant-garde films.
 In his 2014 book Disorders of Magnitude: A Survey of Dark Fantasy, the author Jason V. Brock wrote that Begotten was his seventh favorite work of radio, film, or television production.

-Several publications selected it as one of the most disturbing films of all time, including Highsnobiety (2016), Entertainment Weekly (2017), NME (2023), and Looper.com (2024).
+Several publications selected it as one of the most disturbing films of all time, including Highsnobiety (2016), Entertainment Weekly (2017), and NME (2023).
 Similarly, Begotten has been ranked in several top film lists, including number four by Joblo.com (2012) and Nylon (2017); number twenty by GamesRadar+ in 2018; and number twenty-three by Complex Magazine in 2021.
 Over the years, several sources have erroneously reported Time as placing Begotten in its top-ten list of either 1990 or 1991, but the film was not included in either year.
 (Note: Some media outlets have claimed that Time listed Begotten among the best films of 1990.
 Los Angeles Times and the film's DVD packaging claimed it had been listed in 1991.)